learnercraft/learnercraft.github.io/src/content/docs/blog/2025-05-10-ispeakerreact-development-history.md

 ![Screenshot of the first revamp](/images/blog/2025-05-10-ispeakerreact-development-history-image-02.webp)

-Thanks to Bootstrap 5, the app became more visually appealing and responsive, and we introduced dark theme support for the first time.
+Thanks to Bootstrap 5, the app became more visually appealing and responsive on mobile, and we introduced dark theme support for the first time.

 Despite the visual improvements, the core of the app still relied on AngularJS, which had been deprecated in 2022.
 It became clear that a complete rebuild was necessary.